alex-maleno/Fuzzing-Module/README.md

  [Sourcetrail github](https://github.com/CoatiSoftware/Sourcetrail/releases) and download the release that is compatible with your operating system.
 Then run through the setup on your computer and open up the app.

 # Phase 2: The First Fuzz

+Estimated Time: 45 Minutes

 ## How to create an AFL++ Docker Container
 This is completed in the main OS terminal